tseemann/abricate/README.md

 % cd /path/to/abricate/db     # this is the --datadir default option
 % mkdir tinyamr
 % cp /path/to/tinyamr.fa sequences
+% abricate --setupdb
-% makeblastdb -in sequences -title tinyamr -dbtype nucl -parse_seqids -hash_index
+% # or just do this: makeblastdb -in sequences -title tinyamr -dbtype nucl -parse_seqids -hash_index

 % abricate --list
 tinyamr:  173 sequences -  Mar 18, 2017